isratNoumi/Reader-s-Den/README.md

 ## Key Features

 ### User Features:
-- **Browse Books**: Explore a wide range of books across multiple categories.
+- Browse Books: Explore a wide selection of books across various categories.
-- **Detailed Book Information**: View book details including price, description, and image.
+- Detailed Book Information: View detailed information, including price, description, and images.
-- **Add to Cart**: Add books to the shopping cart for easy checkout.
+- Add to Cart: Easily add books to the shopping cart for a quick checkout.
-- **Secure Login**: Sign up and log in securely using **Firebase Authentication**.
+- Secure Login: Sign up and log in securely using Firebase Authentication.
-- **Manage Profile**: Update user details and view order history.
+- Manage Profile: Update personal details and track order history.
-- **Order Management**: Place orders and track their status.
+- Order Management: Place orders and track their status in real-time.

 ### Admin Features:
-- **Book Management**: Add, update, or delete books from the inventory.
+- Book Management: Add, update, or delete books from the inventory.
-- **Customer Management**: View and manage customer orders.
+- Customer Management: View and manage customer orders.
-- **Admin Authentication**: Admins can securely log in to the system via Firebase Authentication.
+- Admin Authentication: Admins can securely log in to the system via Firebase Authentication.

 ## Technologies Used